biocosm/gatsby-starter-elemental/README.md

 ---
 ```

-Portfolio pages support the creation of grids.
+portfolio pages support the creation of grids.

 To create a grid, follow the below structure